nedpals/davi-nfc-agent/README.md

 - `-device`: Path to NFC device (optional, autodetects if not specified)
 - `-port`: Port to listen on for WebSocket connections (default: 18080)
 - `-cli`: Run in CLI mode instead of system tray mode (default: system tray)
-- `-api-secret`: API secret for session authentication (optional, recommended for untrusted environments)
+- `-api-secret`: API secret for authentication (optional, recommended for untrusted environments)

 ### System Tray Mode